Routing Design Rule Types Available for PCB Layout in Altium Designer

 • Min Width - specifies the minimum permissible width to be used for tracks when routing the differential pair.

 • Min Gap - specifies the minimum permissible clearance between primitives on different nets within the same differential pair during routing.
-The Min, Preferred & Max Gap settings in this design rule are used as the differential pair is being routed, or rerouted, or interactively modified (during Interactive Sliding).
-Note that these Gap settings are NOT used during rule checking (DRC), during DRC the Gap is tested by the applicable Clearance Constraint rule - refer to the Notes below for more information on how to manage this.
+The Min, Preferred & Max Gap settings in this design rule are used as the differential pair is being routed, rerouted, or interactively modified (during Interactive Sliding).
+Note that these Gap settings are NOT used during rule checking (DRC).
+During DRC, the Gap is tested by the applicable Clearance Constraint rule - refer to the Notes below for more information on managing this.

 • Preferred Width - specifies the preferred width to be used for tracks when routing the differential pair.